Techstars Associate Program: The better Startup MBA?

 Only when you get confronted with reality, you actually learn and get better.

-While case studies are usually based on real problems, they cannot take into account the dynamic and complexity of a running business.
+While case studies are usually based on real problems, they cannot take into account the dynamic and complexity of running a business.
 It is one thing to come up with the perfect solution on paper, but once you are facing real business, things change.

-3. Enter a Network of Makers —
+3. Enter a Network of Makers — Not Managers

 One of the most valuable assets of an MBA is the alumni network.
 It gives you easy access to new contacts that can speed up your career.
 But those contacts can turn out to be just like you — the BizDevs of the world.